Last Updated on

 Our favorite photo spot in Valletta was from the water.
 We took a ferry to the Three Cities, enjoying the stunning views along the way.
-For the first few minutes of the ferry ride, make sure to face back towards Valletta to see the impressive architecture of the city and the Valletta waterfront.
+For the first few minutes of the ferry ride, make sure to face back towards Valletta to see the impressive architecture of the city.
 You’ll likely also see some smaller boats on the water which will make your shots even better.

 Parking lot looking out at Sliema

 If you walk north along (funnily) South Street you’ll reach a parking lot.
 There you’ll see some great views of Valletta’s consistently colored rooftops including the impressive dome of Madonna tal-Karmnu Church.
 From another angle you’ll see neighboring Sliema across the water.
 On the slip of land jutting into the sea, the modern buildings are a striking contrast to the older architecture of Valletta.

 On your walk along South Street to the aforementioned parking lot, take a peek down Old Mint Street to catch another super great shot of Madonna tal-Karmnu Church.